-If you’re not eligible for a visit, we’ll send you a copy of our Safe and Well handbook, which is packed with great advice on safety in the home.
+You can also download our Safe and Well handbook below, which is packed with great advice on safety in the home.

 If you are experiencing issues with an alarm we have fitted for you, check out the short troubleshooting guide also below.
 And, don’t forget to check out our website’s safety pages!

 Initially, we ask you to complete the online referral through our provider, Safelincs.
 They worked with the National Fire Chiefs Council to provide a national online home safety check service.